nabinn/donation-analytics/src/README.md

-This is the directory where your source code would reside.
+The file **donation-analytics.py** contains the entire source code.